Kxvptev/feedback-tonality-classifier/README.md

 ---------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------

-Folder demo contains PyCharm project, in brief, it's interactive demonstration of classifier, where user can put his example of feedback and see, how classifier reacts to it. it's created on Flask
+Folder demo contains PyCharm project, in brief, it's interactive demonstration of classifier, where user can put his example of feedback and see, how classifier reacts to it. it was created on Flask

 Demo launching manual: